Switchable Superradiant Phase Transition with Kerr Magnons: Introduction

 Other effort to circumvent the difficulty of reaching a consensus on the existence of the AT is to find possibility to cancel the AT~\cite{Chen-2021-NC,Lu-2018-1,Lu-2018-2}.
-It has been suggested that the disappearing SPT of the Rabi~(Dicke) model in the presence of the AT can be regained by combining the optomechanics and CQED~\cite{Lu-2018-1,Lu-2018-2}.
+It has been suggested that the disappearing SPT of the Rabi~(Dicke) model in the presence of the AT can be regained by combining the optomechanics and CQED~\cite{Lu-2018-1,Lu-2018-2}, where the customarily-used Coulomb gauge is chosen under two-level approximation.
 The optomechanics there actually provides an auxiliary AT at the single-photon level to compensate the intrinsic AT.
 However, the required strong quadratical optomechanical coupling at the single-photon level is still a challenge within current fabrication techniques~\cite{Aspelmeyer-2014}.
-In such a situation, an alternative quantum system capable of introducing strong and tunable auxiliary AT is highly desirable.
+In such a situation, an alternative quantum system capable of introducing strong and tunable auxiliary AT is highly desirable, although the arbitrary-gauge approach~\cite{Adam-2022,Adam-2020,Adam-2019} has been proposed to recover the SPT in CQED systems with the AT.

-A feasible way may lie in nonlinear cavity magnonics.
+In this regard, a feasible way may lie in nonlinear cavity magnonics.
 With the advancement of quantum materials, magnons (i.e., quanta of spin wave) in a yttrium-iron-garnet (YIG) sphere with flexible controllability and high spin density have received much attention theoretically and experimentally~\cite{Rameshti-2022,Wang-2020,Yuan-2022,Quirion-2019}, especially in magnon dark modes~\cite{Zhang-2015}, spin currents~\cite{Bai-2015,Bai-2017}, entanglement~\cite{Li-2018,Yuan-2020,Sun-2021,Zhanggq-2022,Qi-2022}, nonreciprocity~\cite{Wangym-2022}, and microwave-to-optical transduction~\cite{Hisatomi-2016,Zhu-2020}.
 Moreover, the magnons in the YIG sphere can have tunable Kerr nonlinearity via controlling the external magnetic field, originating from the magnetocrystalline anisotropy~\cite{Stancil-2009,Zhanggq-2019}.
-This nonlinearity has been demonstrated in experiment~\cite{Wangyp-2016} and used to study the bi- and multistabilities~\cite{Wangyp-2018,nair-2020,shen-2021}, quantum entanglement~\cite{zhangz-2019}, quantum phase transition~\cite{zhang-2021}, and magnon-mediated long-range spin-spin coupling~\cite{Xiong-2022}.
+This nonlinearity has been demonstrated in experiment~\cite{Wangyp-2016} and used to study the bi- and multistabilities~\cite{Wangyp-2018,nair-2020,shen-2021}, quantum entanglement~\cite{zhangz-2019}, quantum phase transition~\cite{zhang-2021}, long-range spin-spin coupling~\cite{Xiong-2022,Tian-2023}, and nonreciprocal entanglement in cavity-magnon optomechanics~\cite{Chen-2023}.